cybercongress/launch-kit/cyber_address_converter/README.md

 ## Cybervaloper to Cyber

-This tool convert validator rewards file from `cybervaloper address` into `cyber.`
+This tool converts the validator rewards file, from `cybervaloper address` into `cyber.`

-Copy prepared previously `validators.csv` file from `../lifetime_rewards_tool/data/notebool/validators.csv` to the current repo
+Copy the previously prepared `validators.csv` file from `../lifetime_rewards_tool/data/notebool/validators.csv` to the current repo

 ```bash
 cp ../lifetime_rewards_tool/data/notebool/validators.csv validators.csv